Yrs 7 - 12 | Boarding and Day

 Roy Watts Road,

 Number in School: 1076

 Since 1907, Hurlstone Agricultural High School has provided a vibrant learning community for boarders.
-Hurlstone currently houses boarders from all over NSW, QLD and Norfolk Island.
+Hurlstone currently houses boarders from all over NSW.
 At Hurlstone each student is nurtured through the development of individual talents and interests, is encouraged to recognise their potential and realise success through attaining their personal best in a dynamic and changing world.
-At Hurlstone, students are presented with opportunities to develop 21st century learning skills and engage in project based learning connected to the world with a clear demonstrated commitment to Agriculture.

 Hurlstone Agricultural High School creates a nurturing environment and fosters a culture of high expectation where boarders can become resilient, accomplished high achievers with a keen sense of social justice and a desire to enrich and lead society in the future.
 Hurlstone Agricultural High School has a rich alumni record where past students have achieved outstanding success in diverse areas of society including Politics, Agriculture, Music, Dramatic Arts, Defence Forces and Private Enterprise.
 Boarding students have access to a range of recreational activities.
 Student well-being is enhanced through effective welfare programs designed to develop confident, independent, responsible citizens.
 Admission is academically competitive.
 The study of Agriculture is compulsory in Years 7 to 10.